ngrok/ngrok-docs/docs/cloud-edge/modules/webhook-verification.md

 Otherwise, ngrok uses a tolerance of **180 seconds**.

-### Preflight Request Verification
+### Endpoint Verification

-Some webhook providers require a [one-time verification](https://webhooks.fyi/security/one-time-verification-challenge) from your application before they will begin sending webhook requests.
+Some webhook providers require [endpoint verification](https://webhooks.fyi/security/one-time-verification-challenge) from your application before they will begin sending webhook requests.
 This helps providers prevent their webhook infrastructure from being used for DOS attacks.

-When you configure verification for the following providers, ngrok will automatically handle the pre-flight verification request for your application.
+When you configure webhook verification for the following providers, ngrok will automatically handle the endpoint verification request for your application.

 - Twitter
 - Wordline
+- Xero
 - Zoom

 ## Reference